Corporate Governance Report

 The Strategy Committee prepares material for strategy discussions in the Supervisory Board and for resolutions on corporate acquisitions and disposals requiring approval by the plenary meeting of the Supervisory Board.
 The Committee also regularly discusses the competitive position of the company and the individual divisions.
 The members of the Strategy Committee are Wulf von Schimmelmann (Chair), Andrea Kocsis (Deputy Chair), Rolf Bauermeister, Henning Kagermann, Thomas Koczelnik and Ulrich Schröder.

-- The candidates proposed by the Supervisory Board to the AGM for election as Supervisory Board members must be made purely in the interests of the company.
-Subject to this requirement, the Supervisory Board aims to ensure that the independent Supervisory Board members as defined in number 5.4.2 of the German Corporate Governance Code comprise at least 75 % of the Supervisory Board and that at least 30 % of the Supervisory Board members are women.
+- Proposals by the Supervisory Board to the AGM for candidates to be elected as Supervisory Board members must be made purely in the interests of the company.
+Subject to this requirement, the Supervisory Board aims to ensure that the independent Supervisory Board members as defined in number 5.4.2 of the DCGK comprise at least 75 % of the Supervisory Board and that at least 30 % of the Supervisory Board members are women.

 - The company’s international activities are already adequately reflected in the composition of the Supervisory Board.
 The Supervisory Board aims to maintain this and will therefore, in future proposals to the AGM, consider candidates whose origin, education or professional experience equip them with international knowledge and experience.

 - Conflicts of interest affecting Supervisory Board members are an obstacle to providing independent and efficient advice to, and supervision of, the Board of Management.
-The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the German Corporate Governance Code.
+The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the DCGK.

+The members of the Supervisory Board remained unchanged in 2015.
 The current composition of the Supervisory Board meets all these targets.
-Simone Menne was elected as a member of the Supervisory Board by the 2014 AGM.
-She has worked for Lufthansa AG for many years, which has given her a great deal of business experience and an excellent understanding of the industry.
-Simone Menne will also be able to support the Supervisory Board as an additional financial expert.
-With regard to the employee representatives, Heinrich Josef Busch, the executive management representative, resigned from the Supervisory Board as of 30 November 2014, after many years of service.
-He was succeeded by Jörg von Dosky, who was appointed by the court as a Supervisory Board member on 9 December 2014.
-Having been a manager with the company for many years, Jörg von Dosky has a sound understanding of the management perspective.
-At present, 35 % of Supervisory Board members are female, which is above our target.
+Women currently make up 35 % of Supervisory Board members, which is above the statutory quota for women (30 %).
 The number of independent members of the Supervisory Board also currently exceeds the target.
-All members of the Supervisory Board are independent members as defined by the German Corporate Governance Code.
-In view of the European Commission’s recommendation on independent non-executive directors, the wide-ranging protection against summary dismissal and the ban on discrimination contained in the Betriebsverfassungsgesetz (German Works Constitution Act) and Mitbestimmungsgesetz (German Co-Determination Act), it must be assumed that being an employee is consistent with the requirement for independence as defined by the Code.
-The largest shareholder in the company, KfW Bankengruppe, currently holds approximately 21 % of shares in Deutsche Post AG.
-There are therefore no controlling shareholders as defined in the Code with whom relationships might exist that could call into question the Supervisory Board’s independence.
+All Supervisory Board members are independent members as defined by the DCGK.
+In light of the European Commission’s recommendation on the independence of non-executive or supervisory directors, taken in conjunction with extensive protection against unwarranted dismissal and the anti-discrimination provisions contained in the German Betriebsverfassungsgesetz (Work Constitution Act) and Mitbestimmungsgesetz (Co-determination Act), employment by the company is assumed to be consistent with the requirement for independence as set out in the code.
+The largest shareholder in the company, KfW Bankengruppe, currently holds approximately 21 % of the shares in Deutsche Post AG.
+There are therefore no controlling shareholders as defined in the code with whom relationships might exist that could call into question the Supervisory Board’s independence.
 The international nature of the company’s business is also appropriately reflected in the extensive international experience of many Supervisory Board members.